Real food for kids matters — it’s not only for adults!

 Instead of saying, “We eat real food,” I like to turn this phrase into a verb.
 “To real-food” is a powerful action — it means that you’ve committed to health, vitality, and peak performance for yourself and your family.

-Come along and learn how simple it can be “to real food” with your family.
+Come along and learn how simple it can be “to real food” with your family, and introduce them to the joys of clean eating for kids.

 What real food is